 Once you’re ready, the simplest way to start is to include a hide a surprise message on your site through a random link or once the hover over a certain icon.
 When users stumble on it, they are rewarded with a coupon code or funny video.
 While you’re not supposed to promote your digital Easter Eggs, a hint or two never hurt anyone.
 If you happen to have a team of programmers on standby, you can go for something a little more elaborate.

 Don’t have a website?
 Not a tech wizard?
 Not to worry!
 You can find creative ways to plant these marketing surprises on your social media pages too.
-For instance, Harry & David, a gourmet gifts retailer, introduced a traditional, if digital, egg hunt on their social channels and offered a gift card in order to encourage fans to locate them.
-With disappearing Stories on Facebook and Instagram (even YouTube joined the party), it’s easier than ever to slip in little inside jokes or exclusive promo codes for users who are the right place and the right time.
+For instance, Harry & David, a gourmet gifts retailer, introduced a traditional, if digital, egg hunt on their social channels and offered a gift card to incentivize fans.
+With disappearing Stories on Facebook and Instagram (even YouTube joined the party), it’s easier than ever to slip in little inside jokes or exclusive promo codes for users who are at the right place and the right time.
 This tactic will have your followers constantly checking your social accounts for new posts.